tethysplatform/tethys/docs/tutorials/component_app_basics/app_class_and_pages.rst

 **********************************
-The `App` class and Page functions
+The `App` Class and Page Functions
 **********************************

 When you scaffolded a new app project in the previous step, a basic app structure was created for you, including an `app.py` file that defines the main class and pages for your app.